-- 6.21.
-I&C systems should be redundant to the degree needed to meet the I&C reliability requirements. - 6.22.
+6.20.
+I&C systems should be redundant to the degree needed to meet the I&C reliability requirements and single failure criterion.

+6.21.
 Redundancy is commonly used in I&C systems to achieve system reliability goals including conformity with the single failure criterion.
 Redundancy is not fully effective unless the redundant elements are also independent.
-Taken alone, redundancy increases the reliability, but it also increases the probability of spurious operation.
+In general, redundancy increases the reliability, but it also increases the probability of spurious operation.
 Coincidence of redundant signals (voting logic) or a rejection scheme for spurious signals is commonly used to obtain an appropriate balance of reliability and freedom from spurious operation.